-The Institutional Animal Care and Use Committee (IACUC) is appointed by the Provost of the College to ensure compliance with Federal regulations (Department of Agriculture 9 CFR parts 1 and 2; Public Health Service 99-158) concerning care and use of vertebrate animals in research and teaching activities.
-Any type of activity involving live vertebrate animals must be approved by IACUC prior to acquisition of animals or initiation of any research or laboratory exercise.
+The Institutional Animal Care and Use Committee (IACUC) is appointed by the Provost of the university to ensure compliance with Federal regulations (Department of Agriculture 9 CFR parts 1 and 2; Public Health Service 99-158) concerning care and use of vertebrate animals in research and teaching activities.
+Any type of activity involving live vertebrate animals must be approved by SPARCS IACUC Committee prior to acquisition of animals or initiation of any research or laboratory exercise.
 Projects which may involve such activities include but are not limited to grant proposals, laboratory class exercises, thesis/dissertation research, and independent laboratory research.

 There are various types of projects involving the husbandry and experimental manipulation of vertebrate animals, all of which are subject to review and approval by IACUC.
 These include but are not limited to the following: